Rahamat725/event-management/src/assets/questions_and_answers.md

 #### Answer: ?
 C

-<i>Write your explanation here</i>
-we know that if we add a number with string the number will convert into string, that's why here ans is '12'
+<i>we know that if we add a number with string the number will convert into string, that's why here ans is '12'</i>

 </p>
 </details>